angular/material-start/README.md

 app/                    --> all of the source files for the application app.css               --> default stylesheet src/           --> all app specific modules
-     muppets/              --> package for muppet features
+     avatars/              --> package for avatar features
-      muppetService.js           --> angular service used to simulate remote dataservices for muppets. app.js                --> main application module index.html            --> app layout file (the main html template file of the app) karma.conf.js         --> config file for running unit tests with Karma
+      avatarService.js           --> angular service used to simulate remote dataservices for avatars. app.js                --> main application module index.html            --> app layout file (the main html template file of the app) karma.conf.js         --> config file for running unit tests with Karma